NishuSingh-12/vanilla-javascript-projects/README.md

 # Project - 1: 🌈 Color Flipper

-A simple **Color Flipper** project made using **HTML, CSS, and Vanilla JavaScript**.
+A small project built with HTML, CSS, and Vanilla JavaScript.
-This project changes the background color of the webpage every time you click a button.
+It changes the background color of the page randomly on button click.
+This project helps in practicing **DOM manipulation** and **event handling** in JavaScript.

 ## 👩‍💻 Author
 **Nishu Singh**